 |September 30||October 1 - March 30|

-Please note that if a violation of any required criterion were to be observed during the School-Age Accreditation visit, the NAEYC Academy would apply the Scope & Severity Screen in accordance with the Required Criteria Policy.
+Please note that if a violation of any required criterion were to be observed during the School-Age Accreditation visit, the NAEYC Academy would apply the Scope & Severity Screen in accordance with the Compliance with Required Criteria Policy.
 This could result in the revocation of a program’s NAEYC Accreditation.